 I think it’s also important to recognize that travel bans go way beyond tourism.
 You have all kinds of important things that have been lost due to these bans — you have people in long distance relationships, babies have been born, people have died, etc.

 The United States is changing its travel restrictions, eliminating the current blanket travel bans that are in place.
-Instead, the United States will welcome vaccinated travelers from around the world as of early November 2021.
+Instead, the United States will welcome vaccinated travelers from around the world as of November 8, 2021.
+The United States will recognize any FDA or WHO approved vaccines for these purposes.
 Furthermore, unvaccinated Americans will need to double test when returning to the United States, including getting a test within a day of travel.

 It’s fantastic to see these travel bans finally ending.
 This is oh-so-overdue.